 Many Chinese consumers are actively seeking to reduce meat consumption.
-Chinese consumers are cutting back on meat consumption, opting instead for more vegetable, tofu and vegan meat substitutes.
+Chinese consumers are cutting back on meat consumption, opting instead for more vegetables, tofu, and vegan meat substitutes.
 China already has over 50 million vegetarians, who offer an immediate consumer base that doesn’t need to be convinced to experiment with meat alternatives.

 According to research conducted in 2019, over 80 percent of consumers who had eaten plant-based meat within a six-month span were born after 1990.

 Although Chinese consumers have had little exposure to new meat-based meat products, there are signs that the market may be receptive.
-In one signal of increasing interest in the traditional meat alternatives, search inquires for “plant-meat” on Alibaba’s online platform TMall surged 40 per cent through the year ending May, according to a report by CBNData and TMall.
+In one signal of increasing interest in traditional meat alternatives, search inquiries for “plant meat” on Alibaba’s online platform TMall surged 40 percent through the year ending May, according to a report by CBNData and TMall.